 - The defendant’s intent to Assert a right inconsistent with the plaintiff’s right of control

 - The extent and duration of the Resulting interference with the plaintiff’s right of control

 - The degree of Inconvenience and expense caused to the plaintiff

 - The extent and duration of the defendant’s Dominion and control over the chattel

 We hope that you Harry Potter fans will use this tip when answering practice questions in the UWorld MBE® QBank.
-Click here to access our QBank or purchase a subscription.
+Avail our 7 day free trial or purchase a subscription.

 MBE® is a registered trademark of The National Conference of Bar Examiners® (NCBE®).
 NCBE does not endorse, promote, or warrant the accuracy or quality of the products or services offered by UWorld Legal.